amirholakoo/ISMv900/Project_Scope.md

 #### 7\.
 Project Milestones and Timeline

--   Initial setup and configuration of development environment: 1 week.
+-   Initial setup and configuration of development environment: 2 day.
--   Development of backend (models, APIs) and database schema: 4 weeks.
+-   Development of backend (models, APIs) and database schema: 6 days.
--   Frontend development and integration with backend: 4 weeks.
+-   Frontend development and integration with backend: 5 days.
--   Testing and quality assurance: 2 weeks.
+-   Testing and quality assurance: 2 days.
--   Deployment and initial user training: 1 week.
+-   Deployment and initial user training: 2 days.

 #### 8\.
 Budget Estimation